libra/website/docs/reference/glossary.md

 * It can allow the user to construct, sign, and submit new transactions to the admission control component of a validator node.
 * It can issue queries to the Libra Blockchain and request the status of a transaction or account.
-* A client can be run by the end-user or on behalf of the end user (for example, for a custodial wallet).
+* A client can be run by the user or on behalf of the user (for example, for a custodial wallet).

 ### Consensus